 Marble Floor Re-surfacing.

-The final major project for St Ignatius church renovation was re-surfacing the marble floor in the sanctuary.
+Blessed Sacrament Church renovation began with removing the 1960’s install carpet that had covered the original marble tile floor.
+After the carpet was removed, the marble tile was re-surfaced in the sanctuary.
 Our church flooring experts then used diamond-tipped pads to remove old wax build-up.
 A heavy grit tip is used for this step.
 Then a medium grit tip is used to remove a very thin layer of stone which also removes surface scratches and blemishes.
 Finally, a fine-grit tip is used to polish the stone to a high polish finish.
 A marble sealer is then applied to prevent future stains.

 After our site meeting is over, Bob will then review your project with our liturgical designer to develop a plan for your consideration on how best to restore the church.
 Depending on the complexity of the project, we can develop some “draft” sketches” of possible changes or if a minor change, simple prepare a quote for consideration.
 All ideas and concepts are then reviewed and color samples provided before work begins to be certain “the idea” matches your expectations.